To get more practice programming with Java classes.

 In this lab, you will write some code to solve an old Google interview question that tests candidates reasoning skills.
 The questions goes like this:

-In a country in which people want boys, every family continues to have children until they have a boy.
-If they have a girl, they have another child.
-If they have a boy, they stop.
-What is the proportion of boys to girls in the country?
+In a country in which people want girls, every family continues to have children until they have a girl.
+If they have a boy, they have another child.
+If they have a girl, they stop.
+What is the proportion of girls to boys in the country?